 If you’re looking for more ways to get the family outside during your trip, a visit to Coney Island is a must-do.
 Not only is it one of the best things to do in NYC with kids, but it’s also a great outdoor summer activity in NYC, thanks to its beach, boardwalk, and amusements.

 Treat yourself to a day of fun at Luna Park or Deno’s Wonder Wheel Amusement Park, the best attractions in Coney Island, where you can enjoy rides like the iconic Ferris wheel and play carnival games.
 They are the most popular amusement parks in New York.
 Then, stroll along the boardwalk and browse the shops or people-watch.
 Along with the stores, there are food stalls like Nathan’s Famous Hotdogs.

 Coney Island also has a beach, so it’s a cute place for an outdoor date in NYC.
 It’s in south Brooklyn, so you can easily take the subway there.

 13. Take a bike ride, a must-do outdoor activity in NYC

 Besides walking, kayaking, and taking a cruise, you can enjoy a scenic bike ride through NYC.
 This is a great way to get some exercise while maximizing your sightseeing time.

 As I mentioned earlier, you can rent a bike or take a bike tour through Central Park.
-If you do the tour, your guide will take you past the highlights of the park, including Bethesda Fountain, Strawberry Fields, and the Great Lawn.
+If you do the tour, your guide will take you past the best attractions in Central Park, including Bethesda Fountain, Strawberry Fields, and the Great Lawn.
 Over the course of two hours, you’ll make the most of your visit to this famous urban green space.

 Another outdoor place in NYC where you can ride a bike is the Hudson River Greenway.
 It runs for about 11 miles from Battery Park to the Bronx, and you can rent a Citi Bike from one of the stations along 11th or 12 Avenue.
 There are several playgrounds, picnic areas, monuments, and sports facilities along the way, so you can make stops at your leisure.